 - Cleaner pool water

-There are 3 main types of swimming pool filters: Sand, Diatomaceous Earth (D.E.), and Cartridge.
+There are 3 main types of swimming pool filters: Sand, Cartridge, and Diatomaceous Earth (D.E.).

 Many filters installed in the 70’s and 80’s were much too small for the size of pool they filter, and with the deterioration of age are just barely operating.
 Many are difficult to service and do not backwash effectively.
 Newer filters that have not had regular service will not perform any better than an outdated or undersized filter, and can even cause bigger problems.
 Regular maintenance is the most important factor in continued performance and reliability.